 Guided tours are available in English, with audio guides in Irish, French, German, Spanish, Italian, Russian, and Mandarin.

-You can easily get to this attraction by train from either Connolly, Tara Street, or Pearse Street train stations.
+Directions from Dublin by Public Transport: Take the train from either Connolly, Tara Street, or Pearse Street train stations.
 Be sure to get off at the Donabate stop.
 The house and farm are about 15 minutes by foot from the station.

 The house was originally a 13th-century castle but was extensively altered by leading architect Richard Cassels during the period 1731 through 1741.